jschementi/jschementi.github.io/_posts/2014-07-17-splitting-up-a-git-repo.md

 You could rebase your entire repository (`git rebase --interactive --root`) but if you have any legitimate merge commits you'll find yourself attempting to merge years old code in the right order.
 It's not worth it.

+# Fixing author info

+If you notice certain committers used a non-company email, or there are commits from non-human accounts, you can use a `--env-filter` to rewrite author and committer name and emails.
+[GitHub's Help site has a good example of this](https://help.github.com/articles/changing-author-info).

 # Holy crap I deleted the wrong thing/everything!